dev-0pz/ansible-iperf-automation/README.md

 (hardcode the floating ips in, if you want to use floating ips)

 ansible-playbook playbooks/01-create-vms.yml

 ansible-playbook playbooks/02-configure-iperf.yml

 ansible-playbook playbooks/03-run-tests.yml

 ansible-playbook playbooks/04-store-results.yml

 sudo mysql

 CREATE USER 'iperf_user'@'localhost' IDENTIFIED BY 'changeme';

 GRANT ALL PRIVILEGES ON iperf_results.* TO 'iperf_user'@'localhost';

 FLUSH PRIVILEGES;

 EXIT;

 ansible-playbook playbooks/05a-create-grafana-vm.yml

 ssh -L 3000:<vm-ip>:3000 -i /home/User/.ssh/<key> ubuntu@<vm-ip>
+MAKE SURE YOU ARE USING THE SAME SECURITY GROUP WITH 3306 and 22 so the vms can communicate

 sudo snap install grafana
 sudo snap services grafana